 A copy of my CV is available.

-I have three current students: Michael Arioti, Christopher Wean and Eric Fritz.
+I have two current doctoral students: Michael Arioti and Eric Fritz.

 Our department is hosting a club of Girls Who Code for high school girls.